Adelaide Street Circuit: Supercars

 During Adelaide's era hosting the Australian Grand Prix, the circuit hosted annual non-championship races for the Australian Touring Car Championship.

 From 1999 until 2020, the track hosted an annual Supercars race, the Adelaide 500, (in most years a 2 x 250 km race) on a shorter, 3.219 km variant of the track.
 The event became one of the most acclaimed on the Supercars calendar, and is the only event added to the Supercars Hall of Fame.
 The event returned in 2022.

 Circuit

 Pit Straight

-The Adelaide Street Circuit pit straight on Victoria Park is 500 m long and faces North.
+The Adelaide Street Circuit pit straight on Victoria Park is 500 m long and faces northwest.
 All the buildings and grandstands are temporary and were removed each year due to ongoing campaigning by the Adelaide Parklands Preservation Association Inc.

 Senna Chicane (Turns 1, 2 and 3)

 At the end of the straight, drivers negotiate the Senna Chicane, so named after triple World Champion Ayrton Senna following his death at the 1994 San Marino Grand Prix.
 Senna had sat on the pole for the first Adelaide Grand Prix in 1985, and would go on to take the pole in Adelaide 6 times in 9 races, while winning in 1991 (the second shortest race in Formula One history due to torrential rain, after the 2021 Belgian Grand Prix), as well as his last career victory in 1993.